top of page

 Balancing my personal life with my performance and creative life has always been a priority of mine - and nature has always been such a huge stress release and comfort for me.
 Whenever I feel disconnected, I'll remind myself what it feels like to breathe in fresh air, feel rain on my face, swim in the ocean, and/or hike to the top of something to take in its view.
 I've been known to run around in the pouring rain with a big smile - even in the city.
 Connecting to the earth is so important to who I am.
 It reminds me of the basis of why we all create art: to feel.

-No matter what, though, during some of the most stressful parts of my life, art has grounded me in my sense of self, and is my therapy.
 As a performer and director, but also just as a human, I strive to make everyone feel like they can be their whole, unabashed selves in my presence.
 Life is too short for us to hold back from the joy.